mintpepper95/KnowledgeIsPower/Atlassian kit/Tic Tac Toe.md

 How to fill an array

-how to setup game board
+how to setup game board to make it look nice - css

 click handler of Square, we gotta pass it down to div

-setup game board border
+logic of game